melaniebrgr/learning-computer-science/00-everyweeks/week15/README.md

 Once you have a diagnosis then your can work on a treatment plan toward a cure.
 Now there are 3:

-- **Largest contentful paint** (LCP) is performance oriented measure
+- **Largest contentful paint** (LCP) is an indicator of how long it takes for the main content to appear.
-- **Cumulative layout shift** less about performance and more of a user experience quality of visual stability
+- **Cumulative layout shift** (CLS) is an indicator of visual stability much more aligned with user experience than the other two metrics.
 - **Interaction to next paint** (INP) an indicator of web page "snappiness".
 INP is a performance oriented measure that is intended to do a better job as an indicator of user experience than FID.
 It captures the delay in response to all clicking, tapping or key pressing due to blocking of the main thread, and then take's as the metric the worst one.
 All the delays in a user's a session are noted and the worst one is sent on the conclusion of the session.
 A good value is less than 200 ms.

 March 12, 2024 was Interaction to Next Paint's (INP) first birthday.
 It replaced First Input Delay (FID).

-Google says it's "not a ranking signal or factor" but might be a lie.
-It might be a slight one.
+While Google says these CWVs are "not a ranking signal or factor" it might be a lie and might be a slight one.
 "We highly recommend site owners achieve good Core Web Vitals for success with Search ... but good stats don't guarantee good rankings."
+(4)

 ### How to measure CWVs